Summary: Shepard burns.

 "Liara gambled her life on the hunch that you'd pick up a picture of the SR-1."

 He tilted his head to study her, and with that familiar and usually endearing gesture Shepard started to rein herself in.
-Anger, like all emotion, could be useful, could be fuel, could be a tool if she remembered how to use it, but this anger had been dogging her steps since she woke up with her insides rebuilt; it was anger born more of confusion than any healthier source, and in the night it gnawed at her until she stared, sleepless, through the transparent viewport Cerberus had installed over her bed and wondered which parts of her were real and which weren't.
+Anger, like all emotion, could be useful, could be fuel, could be a tool if she remembered how to use it, but this anger had been dogging her steps since she woke up with her insides rebuilt; it was anger born more of confusion than any healthier source, and in the night it gnawed at her until she stared, sleepless, through the transparent viewport Cerberus had installed over her bed, wondering which parts of her were real and which weren't.
 She would touch her arm and wonder, is this real, touch her thighs and wonder, is this flesh, wiggle her toes and crack her jaw and think, was I born with these parts, am I still me.

 Garrus's nearness may have soothed those thoughts, but it did nothing to alleviate her confusion.